gsfordham/posixpsutil/README.md

 As this is a fork of a dead repo, I'm moving the installation instructions up to the top, because there are relevant changes to the process.

 # To-Do List
+1) Update the old segments of the README
-1) Probably try to add some kind of CPU temperature capability -- will have to look into how the ``sensors`` package works for this.
+2) Probably try to add some kind of CPU temperature capability -- will have to look into how the ``sensors`` package works for this.
-2) Maybe work on adding GPU functionality -- not sure how this will turn out, given the number of GPUs out there and how you can often have more than 1, and I only have 1 AMD card in my desktop, so there's a lot I can't test, but I'll look into options -- _VERY tentative-- may just create an extra package or something_.
+3) Maybe work on adding GPU functionality -- not sure how this will turn out, given the number of GPUs out there and how you can often have more than 1, and I only have 1 AMD card in my desktop, so there's a lot I can't test, but I'll look into options -- _VERY tentative-- may just create an extra package or something_.

 # Fixes and Improvements
 1) Fixed ``cpu_count``, so it now correctly counts logical and physical cores; also added multi-CPU functionality to it (should work, but I only have single-CPU systems; please open an issue, if there's any problems)